-The WeldSkill 155 and 185 provide excellent welding performance across a broad range of applications when used with the correct welding consumables and procedures.
-The following instructions detail how to correctly and safely set up the machine and give guidelines on gaining the best efficiency and quality from the power sources.
-Please read these instructions thoroughly before using the units.
+The Transmig 220i provides excellent welding performance across a broad range of applications when used with the correct welding consumables and procedures.
+The following instructions detail how to correctly and safely set up the machine and give guidelines on gaining the best efficiency and quality from the Power Source.
+Please read these instructions thoroughly before using the unit.